 Let us have a look at another quant question in one of the previous years.

-A can do a piece of work in 25 days and B in 20 days.
+2. A can do a piece of work in 25 days and B in 20 days.
 They work together for 5 days and then A goes away.
 In how many days will B finish the remaining work?
-(SNAP 2014)

-Study the pie chart and table carefully to answer the questions below: (SNAP 2014)
+3. Study the pie chart and table carefully to answer the questions below:

 Number of employees working in various departments of an organization and the ratio of men to women are given:

-To conclude, as the difficulty level of this section is on the lower side, so one should maximize the number of questions attempted to get as much score as possible.
-Anyone who has brushed up the fundamentals of above said topics before the test can score very well in this section.
-Revise the basics of all the Quant topics with a special reference to the above-mentioned topics.
-Besides this, revision of some calculation techniques will go a long way in helping you to solve DI questions and other Quant problems.
+To conclude, since the difficulty level of this section is on an easy to medium side, you should maximize the number of questions attempted to get as much score as possible.
+If you have brushed up the fundamentals of above-said topics before the test can score very well in this section.
+Besides this, revision of the shortcuts and calculation techniques will go a long way in helping you solve both DI and Quant problems.